 What’s important to understand is that testing rarely means just building a smaller version of what you want to sell.
-It’s not about building, nor selling something.
-It’s about testing the most important assumptions, to show this idea could work.
+It’s not about building or selling something.
+It’s about testing the most important assumptions to show this idea could work.
 And that does not necessarily require building anything for a very long time.
-You need to first prove that there’s a market, that people have the jobs pains and gains and that they’re willing to pay (Bland, D. J., & Osterwalder, A., Testing business ideas, 2020).
+You need to prove that there’s a market, that people have the jobs pains and gains, and that they’re willing to pay (Bland, D. J., & Osterwalder, A., Testing business ideas, 2020).

-Experiments replace guesswork, intuition and best practices with knowledge.
-Experimentation is at the hear of what software developers call agile development.
-Rather than planning all activities up-front and then sequentially, agile development emphasises running many experiments and learning from them.
+Experiments replace guesswork, intuition, and best practices with knowledge.
+Experimentation is at the heart of what software developers call agile development.
+Rather than planning all activities up-front and sequentially, agile development emphasizes running many experiments and learning from them.
 Applying this tactic has a number of benefits (Mueller, S., & Dhar, J., The decision maker’s playbook, 2019):

-- It allows you to focus on actual outcomes: a successful project is not deemed successful because it is delivered according to a plan, but because it stood the test of reality.
+- It allows you to focus on actual outcomes: a successful project is not deemed successful because it is delivered according to a plan but because it stands the test of reality.

 - It decreases re-work: because the feedback cycles are short, potential errors or problems are spotted quickly and can be smoothed out faster than conventional planning.

-- It reduces risks: because of increased transparency throughout the implementation process, risks can be better managed than in conventional project.
+- It reduces risks: because of increased transparency throughout the implementation process, risks can be better managed than in conventional projects.

 Berger, W. (2019).
 The book of beautiful questions: The powerful questions that will help you decide, create, connect, and lead.
 New York, NY: Bloomsbury Publishing.